(Time remaining: )

 Featuring Untitled (Skate), a Performa commission for the Performa 17 Biennial installed at the Coleman Square Playground in New York City; works from the artist’s multiple solo exhibitions at Mary Boone Gallery; and FOREVER, a 2017 site-specific exhibition at Sprüth Magers Berlin, amongst others.More information and credits

 Producer: Ian Forster.
 Interview: Ian Forster.
 Editor: Anna Gustavi.
 Camera: John Marton & Anne Misselwitz.
 Assistant Camera: Daniela Klein.
 Artwork Courtesy: Barbara Kruger, Mary Boone Gallery, Performa, & Sprüth Magers.
 Music: Cloudjumper, Outrun, & Lee Rosevere.
 Photography Courtesy: Peter Sumner Walton Bellamy.
 Special Thanks: Gilder Gagnon Howe & Co. & Morgan Riles.

-Extended Play is supported, in part, by the New York City Department of Cultural Affairs in partnership with the City Council; Alta Art; Art21 Contemporary Council; and by individual contributors.
+Extended Play is presented by Alta Art.
+Additional support provided by public funds from the New York City Department of Cultural Affairs in partnership with the City Council; the Art21 Contemporary Council; and by individual contributors.

 Interested in showing this film in an exhibition or public screening?
 To license this video please visit Licensing & Reproduction.